tidiane-camaret/tidiane-camaret.github.io/_posts/2021-12-19-learning-EEG-representations-natural-language-descriptions.markdown

 {% include _mathjax_support.html%}

 Recent advances in machine learning have led to deep neural networks being commonly applied to electroencephalogram (EEG) data for a variety of decoding tasks.
 EEG is a non-invasive method that records the electrical activity of the brain using electrodes placed on the scalp.
-While deep learning models can achieve state-of-the-art performance on specialized EEG tasks, most EEG analyses focus on training task-specific models for one type of classification or regression problem [Heilmeyer et al., 2018](https://www.researchgate.net/publication/330475732_A_Large-Scale_Evaluation_Framework_for_EEG_Deep_Learning_Architectures)
+While deep learning models can achieve state-of-the-art performance on specialized EEG tasks, most EEG analyses focus on training task-specific models for one type of classification or regression problem ([Heilmeyer et al., 2018](https://www.researchgate.net/publication/330475732_A_Large-Scale_Evaluation_Framework_for_EEG_Deep_Learning_Architectures))

 However, medical EEG recordings are often annotated with additional unstructured data in the form of free text reports written by neurologists and medical experts that can be exploited as a source of supervision. ![tuh_dataset](/assets/images/eegclip/tuh_dataset.jpg)

-In the computer vision domain, Contrastive Language–Image Pre-training [Radford et al., 2021](https://arxiv.org/abs/2103.00020) leverages this text-image pairing to learn visual representations that effectively transfer across tasks.
-Inspired by CLIP, we propose EEG-Clip - a contrastive learning approach to align EEG time series data with corresponding clinical text descriptions in a shared embedding space.
+In the computer vision domain, Contrastive Language–Image Pre-training ([Radford et al., 2021](https://arxiv.org/abs/2103.00020))leverages this text-image pairing to learn visual representations that effectively transfer across tasks.
+Inspired by CLIP, we propose EEG-CLIP - a contrastive learning approach to align EEG time series data with corresponding clinical text descriptions in a shared embedding space.
 This work explores two central questions: (i) how textual reports can be incorporated into an EEG training pipeline, and (ii) to what extent this multimodal approach contributes to more general EEG representation learning.

 We demonstrate EEG-CLIP's potential for versatile few-shot and zero-shot EEG decoding across multiple tasks and datasets.
 EEG-CLIP achieves nontrivial zero-shot classification results.
 Our few-shot results show gains over previous transfer learning techniques and task-specific models in low-data regimes.
 This presents a promising approach to enable easier analyses of diverse decoding questions through zero-shot decoding or training task-specific models from fewer training examples, potentially facilitating EEG analysis in medical research.